oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/layout_context.md

 It might be required to configure the context based on current application state, client setting or just define default values and so on.
 In order to prevent copy paste of boilerplate code **context configurators** have been introduced.
-Each configurator should implement `\Oro\Component\Layout\ContextConfiguratorInterface` and be registered as a service in DI container with the tag `layout.context_configurator`.
+Each configurator should implement [ContextConfiguratorInterface](../../../../Component/Layout/ContextConfiguratorInterface.php) and be registered as a service in DI container with the tag `layout.context_configurator`.

 For debugging purposes `oro:layout:debug --context` command has been added, it allows to see how the context data-resolver will